mrarthurwhite/mrarthurwhite.github.io/_posts/2020-02-22-a_proposal_for_using_wholesome_words_and_language_in_our_and_every_profession.markdown

 ---

 I am certain people realize how important it is to avoid the useof profanities or obscenities.
-If Software Engineering (& Engineering Science) is a white collar profession with gentlemen and ladies engaging in this profession then we ought to avoid unwholesome, non-benign words, images, work & consequently creations, inventions.
+If Software Engineering (& Engineering Science) is a white collar profession with gentlemen and ladies engaging in this profession then we ought to avoid unwholesome, non-benign words, images  & consequently work, creations, inventions, discoveries etc.

-I and perhaps many others are uncomfortable with acronyms like "Create.Read.Update.Delete".
+For example, I and perhaps many others are uncomfortable with acronyms like "Create.Read.Update.Delete".
 The word "cr-d" is a scatological term used in the South (I believe, specifically the lovely state of Tennessee where I first heard it) and is definitely a profane term.
 May we perhaps use something else ?  maybe something like "curd" - a delicious synonym for yogurt ?

 Other terms that are epithets are "git" (in England it is a pejorative term and people use it when verbally abusing people).
 May we use something like "get" (to denote getting from a source control repository?).